 Deadline: March 21st

-Ranging from $2,000 to $10,000, the Islamic Scholarship Fund (ISF) National Scholarships are awarded to Muslim graduate students currently attending an accredited U.S. university to receive a master’s or Ph.D.
-ISF supported fields of study include film, journalism, criminal justice, public policy, international studies, nonprofit management, anthropology, Middle Eastern studies, religion, architecture, and linguistics.
-Applicants must be U.S. citizens or permanent residents, hold a minimum overall GPA of 3.0, and commit to at least 40 volunteer hours.
+The Islamic Scholarship Fund awards $2,000 to $10,000 to graduate students every year.
+The scholarships are awarded through the organization’s National Scholarships program.
+The scholarships are for Muslim graduate students attending an accredited U.S. graduate school.
+Supported majors include film, journalism, criminal justice, public policy, and international studies.
+Nonprofit management, anthropology, Middle Eastern Studies, religion, architecture, and linguistics are also included.
+Applicants must be U.S. citizens or permanent residents.
+They must have a 3.0 GPA.
+They must also commit to at least 40 volunteer hours.

 Contact